Code-Institute-Submissions/aidan-stritch-milestone-project-2/README.md

 - FontAwesome - this was used to add images to help make the site more visually appealing

 ## Testing
-The following testing was done to ensure that the website had no bugs or layout issues and that all links and media worked correctly.
+The following manual testing was done to ensure that the website had no bugs or layout issues and that all links and media worked correctly.
+Jasmine automated testing was also used to test the submitted buttons.

 #### Step 1
 - go to step 1